elastos/Elastos.Developer.Website/content/elastos_trinity/setup/project_setup.md

 Provide a few information such as your app name, package name, author information, and a new folder will be created with your DApp.

 The created application uses the ionic framework.
-It simply embeds an additional *manifest.json* file to be considered as a trinity application.
+It simply embeds an additional *manifest.json* file to be considered as a elastOS application.

-## Converting an existing ionic app to a trinity DApp
+## Converting an existing ionic app to a elastOS DApp

-In case you already have a ionic application, and would like to run it inside trinity, you have to generate a trinity manifest to make it become compatible.
+In case you already have a ionic application, and would like to run it inside elastOS, you have to generate a elastOS manifest to make it become compatible.

 Enter your ionic app's folder then run the following command: